Hezekiah-Sacayanan/PRO-Future-Engineers-2025/README.md

 ### Sensor Modules

-- **IR Sensors (x2)**: Mounted underneath the vehicle to detect changes in surface color, specifically, transitions between diagonal blue and orange lines.
-The order of line detection allows the robot to infer direction (clockwise or counterclockwise).
+- **Color Sensor**: Mounted underneath the vehicle to detect changes in surface color, specifically, transitions between diagonal blue and orange lines.
+The detection of these lines allows the robot to count how many corners it has passed, thus counting how many laps it has done.

 - **Proximity Sensor**: Used to measure the distance between the robot and nearby traffic blocks.
 This helps determine when to initiate turns and avoid collisions with obstacles.

 - **Raspberry Pi Camera Module**: Positioned front-facing and programmed to detect the color of traffic blocks.
 Green blocks signal left turns, red blocks signal right turns, and magenta blocks mark the parking zone.

-- **IMU Sensor**: The inertial measurement unit tracks changes in the robot’s yaw (rotational angle).
-This data is used to estimate when a full lap has been completed based on the orientation returning to its initial state.

 ### Actuator Modules